Castle of Freixo de Espada-à-Cinta: Architecture

 The castle was situated in an urban context.
 The tower was situated in an elevated position, integrated into the historic centre, erected to the north of the parochial church.
 A little further from the site, to the west, is the Church of the Misericórdia.
 The primitive space within the walls of the castle is occupied by a cemetery, reusing the ruined foundations of the fortification walls.

-The principal Renaissance element is the high, cenographically-refined heptagonal tower, commonly referred to by locals as the Torre do Galo or simply the Torre do Relogio.
+The principal Renaissance element is the high, scenographically-refined heptagonal tower, commonly referred to by locals as the Torre do Galo or simply the Torre do Relogio.
 But, the architecture of the medieval castle were constructed in Gothic style, resembling the castles of Alva and Mos.
 The old castle keep, figured by Duarte de Armas (c.
 1509) along with the seven-sided tower, did not survive to the modern era.

 Castle remains are dominated by an irregular heptagonal plant tower, towering 25 m high, is accessed through a door.
 Its interior is divided into three floors, with vaulted arches and accessible by stairs, lit by small slits in the walls.
 At the top, there is a running counter supported by corbels.
 The set ends with a bell tower square, with needle-like coverage with the corners rounded small pyramids.